wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 *"Touch is the first sensory system to develop in the foetus."*

 What does it mean to be held, to be nurtured, to be known?<br>Part-story, part-discovery, part-surrender: an investigation into touch and regression.<br>
-Martha's performance unpacks the strange contradiction of being a fully grown adult who is still learning how to 'thrive'.
+This work unpacks the strange contradiction of being a fully grown adult who is still learning how to 'thrive'.

 Martha is a northern-born spoken word & performance artist.